-However, if you have a remote that is able to connect to the internet or receive updates, new codes can be added as new devices come onto the market.
+However, if you have a smart remote that is able to connect to Wifi or receive updates, new codes can be added as new devices come onto the market.

 Not every remote is designed simply for the basics.
 Some units include cool features that give you much more control than you may have anticipated.

 For example, you might choose a remote that includes automatic controls for Apple TV, Xbox One, the Windows Media Center, and a Roku, all of which can be accessed without programming.

 Some remotes boast a WiFi connection that allows you to use the device on other electronics that employ the same principles.